Expert: Just counting calories doesn't help if you want to lose weight

 “It’s a myth that calories are good.”

 Spector believes the biggest (and most harmful) myth is that calories are good.
-Its importance is “exaggerated”.
+Its significance is “exaggerated”.
 Instead, people should focus more on the composition of the food, Spector said.

 “We all have very different metabolic needs.
 So we can’t compare ourselves to others.
 And just because someone else is arbitrarily adhering to a calorie limit doesn’t mean we should.”
 Croissants, for example, have fewer calories than toast with avocado and eggs.
 However, the latter has a much higher nutritional value and will keep you full for longer due to the fiber, protein, and healthy fats.